Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 If you have further doubts regarding controlling your Blink home ecosystem from your PC, feel free to comment below.

-Till Blink makes their own Windows or Mac version of the Blink app, you are unlikely to get further assistance from Blink support or Bluestacks support.
+Till Blink makes their own Windows, Mac, or other external source versions of the Blink Home Monitoring app, you are unlikely to get further assistance from Blink support or Bluestacks support.

 I hope my article on whether you can access Blink camera from a PC has been a worthwhile read and has aided you with the same.